List of African-American artists

 Robert Scott Duncanson, Landscape with Rainbow c.
 1859, Hudson River School, Smithsonian American Art Museum, Washington, DC.

-This list of African-American visual artists is a list that includes dates of birth and death of historically recognized African-American fine artists known for the creation of artworks that are primarily visual in nature, including traditional media such as painting, sculpture, photography, and printmaking, as well as more recent genres, including installation art, performance art, body art, conceptual art, video art, and digital art.
+This list of African-American artists is a list that includes dates of birth and death of historically recognized African-American artists known for the creation of artworks that are primarily visual in nature, including traditional media such as painting, sculpture, photography, and printmaking, as well as more recent genres, including installation art, performance art, body art, conceptual art, video art, and digital art.
 The entries are in alphabetical order by surname.